hrishim/llvl_prog1_book/src/c_syntax.md

 int j;
 ```

 Curly braces (i.e. { }) are used to group declarations (i.e. int x;) and statements together into a *block*.
 Blocks do not have to be terminated by a semi-colon.
 Variables can be declared inside any block and their *scope* will be limited to the corresponding block.
-We will discuss scope of variables later in this section.
+We will discuss scope of variables later in this section. -->

 ## Control flow

 Control flow syntax can be used to selectively execute code or execute a certain section of code multiple times.
+These are the C equivalent of branches, jumps, and loops that we encountered in the assembly programming section.

 ## If-else
 *if-else* expressions are used to selectively execute code if specific conditions are met.
 In an *if-else* pair only the *if-block* or the *else-block* will be executed.
 For example: